nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:rotating_light: **Warning:**
 All entries in the current address book will be discarded.

-Archiving into a existing address book will overwrite the old address book.
+Archiving into an existing address book will overwrite the old address book.
 </div>

 ### Load data files `load`